 - Moderate Technology Innovation Scenario (Moderate Scenario): scale continuing to increase rapidly with innovations overcoming transportation challenges; advancements occurring in turbine controls; science-based modeling informing the next generation of wind technology

-In the 2021 ATB, the cost and performance data for wind technologies are specified for different resource categories that are consistent with those used to represent the full wind resource in the NREL Regional Energy Deployment System (ReEDS) model (Brown et al., 2020).
-In ATB editions before 2020, these classes were referred to as techno-resource groups (TRGs) and they were designed based on site-specific levelized cost of energy by considering, in combination, the wind resource quality (e.g., wind speed) and turbine configuration (e.g., specific power).
-The TRG methodology is described in Appendix H of the Wind Vision study (U.S. Department of Energy, 2015).
+In the 2022 ATB, the cost and performance data for wind technologies are specified for different resource categories that are consistent with those used to represent the full wind resource in the National Renewable Energy Laboratory (NREL) Regional Energy Deployment System (ReEDS) model (Brown et al., 2020).
+In ATB editions before 2020, these classes were referred to as techno-resource groups (TRGs) and they were designed based on site-specific LCOE by considering, in combination, the wind resource quality (e.g., wind speed) and turbine configuration (e.g., specific power).
+The TRG methodology is described in Appendix H of the Wind Vision study (DOE and NREL, 2015).
 Starting with the 2020 ATB, the TRG-based classification was replaced with a simpler set of resource "wind speed classes" that are defined based on only annual mean wind speed.

-- Values reported in table are for wind speeds 110 meters above the ground.
+Values are for wind speeds 110 meters above the ground.

 Technology Description: Nacelles and monolithic blades are transported by truck, scaling is limited due to road infrastructure, nacelles and blades are similar in size to current wind turbine characteristics.